Skip to content

 Because e-Learning does not allow for delegate interaction, this training is valid for one year rather than two, so should be taken on an annual basis.
 The course is available immediately after purchase and allows experienced DSLs to access their refresher training at a time that is most convenient for them.

 We offer our 'Online safety for DSLs' training through either face to face or virtual sessions.
-For early years settings, we have an online safety for DSLs e-learning course available.
+This training is delivered by our Strategic Online Safety lead and Online Safety Development Officer.
+For early years settings, we have an Internet (online) safety for DSLs/managers e-learning course available.

 Core basic child protection awareness for early years staff

-Currently our training offer to childminders is provided through e-learning.
+Currently our training offer to childminders is provided through e-Learning.
+This training reflects the Annex C requirements outlined in the EYFS 2025.

 For bespoke training for childminder collaborations, please contact the LADO Education Safeguarding Advisory Service using the LESAS enquiry form